dromanov/voxtype/docs/FAQ.md

 ### What is Voxtype?

-Voxtype is a push-to-talk voice-to-text tool for Wayland Linux.
+Voxtype is a push-to-talk voice-to-text tool for Linux.
+Optimized for Wayland, works on X11 too.
 You hold a hotkey, speak, release the key, and your speech is transcribed and either typed at your cursor position or copied to the clipboard.

 ### Why another voice-to-text tool?

 Most voice-to-text solutions for Linux either:
-- Only work on X11 (not Wayland)
 - Require internet/cloud services
-- Are compositor-specific
+- Are compositor or desktop-specific
+- Don't support CJK (Korean, Chinese, Japanese) characters

 Voxtype is designed to:
-- Work on **any** Wayland compositor
+- Work on **any Linux desktop** (Wayland or X11)
 - Be **fully offline** (uses local Whisper models)
 - Use the **push-to-talk** paradigm (more predictable than continuous listening)
+- Support **CJK characters** via wtype on Wayland

 ### Does it work on X11?

-Voxtype is designed primarily for Wayland, but it should work on X11 as well since it uses evdev (kernel-level) for hotkey detection and ydotool (uinput) for keyboard simulation.
+Yes!
+Voxtype works on both Wayland and X11.
+It uses evdev (kernel-level) for hotkey detection, which works everywhere.
+For text output, it uses wtype on Wayland (with CJK support) and ydotool on X11.

 ### Does it require an internet connection?